Panigrahisivani/Panigrahisivani/README.md

 - 📊 Data Analyst, OYO - I worked as a Data Analyst from April 2019 to January 2020.

 ### Currently
-- 🌱 I’m currently learning Large Language Moddels.
+- 🌱 I’m currently learning Large Language Models.
 - 👯 I’m looking to collaborate on projects/internships/fulltime roles.
 - 📫 How to reach me: sivanipanigrahi26@gmail.com.
 - 😄 Pronouns: she/her